-If you need an SR-22 or “financial responsibility insurance,” it can be daunting to know where to begin.
-If you’re already a Geico customer — or thinking or becoming one — there’s good news: You can get your SR-22 documents through the nation’s second-largest auto insurance company.
+If you need an SR-22 or financial responsibility insurance, it can be daunting to know where to begin.
+If you’re already a Geico customer or thinking of becoming one, you can get your SR-22 documents through the nation’s second largest auto insurance company.

 If you’re a current Geico customer, simply contact your agent to make arrangements for them to file on your behalf.
 You’ll be required to pay a fee of $25 to $50 or more for the paperwork and filing.
 Because you’re considered a high-risk drivers, you will most likely see your premiums increase.